The Bin Packing Problem with Setups: Formulations, Structural Properties and Computational Insights: Conclusions

 \section{Conclusions}

 In this paper, we introduced and studied the \emph{Bin Packing Problem with Setups} (\BPPS{}), a novel generalization of the classical Bin Packing Problem in which items are partitioned into classes and, whenever an item from a given class is packed into a bin, a setup weight and cost are incurred.
 This setting models a wide range of practical applications where setup operations are required, particularly in production planning and logistics.
-We proposed a natural ILP formulation for the \BPPS{} and analyzed the structural properties of its LP relaxation, which admits a closed-form optimal solution but may yield arbitrarily weak lower bounds.
+We proposed a natural ILP formulation for the \BPPS{}.
+We analyzed the structural properties of its LP relaxation, which admits a closed-form optimal solution but may yield arbitrarily weak lower bounds.
 To strengthen the relaxation, we introduced a new family of valid inequalities, the \emph{Minimum Classes Inequalities} (MCIs), and proved that their inclusion guarantees a worst-case performance ratio of $1/2$.
-We also introduced the \emph{Minimum Bins Inequalities} (MBI), which further improved the quality of the LP relaxation.
-To support computational evaluation, we developed a publicly available benchmark library of 480 \BPPS{} instances, designed to capture a broad spectrum of instance characteristics, including variations in item weights, class distributions, setup costs, and setup weights.
-Using this library, we carried out an extensive computational campaign to assess the performance of the enhancements proposed for the ILP formulation.
-Our experiments show that the enhanced model with MCIs and MBI, combined with an upper bound on the number of bins, substantially improves overall computational performance.
-The strengthened formulation consistently solves a larger number of instances to proven optimality compared to the baseline.
-Moreover, for instances that remain unsolved within the time limit, it delivers very small optimality gaps, confirming its practical effectiveness even on large and challenging instances.
+We also introduced the \emph{Minimum Bins Inequality} (MBI), which further improved the quality of the LP relaxation.
+Beyond strengthening the natural formulation, we developed an arc-flow formulation for the \BPPS{}, based on a tailored graph construction and compression procedure that encodes class activation, setup weights, and setup costs directly in the graph.
+We proved that the LP relaxation of this formulation dominates that of the natural formulation, and we extended the MCIs and the MBI to the arc-flow model as well.
+To support computational evaluation, we developed a publicly available benchmark library of $576$ randomly generated \BPPS{} instances, designed to capture a broad spectrum of instance characteristics, including variations in item weights, class distributions, setup costs, and setup weights, complemented by $36$ real-world instances arising from a vehicle-routing application in the distribution of fresh and frozen grocery products.
+Using this library, we conducted an extensive computational campaign to assess the performance of both formulation families and the enhancements proposed for each.
+Our experiments show that the proposed enhancements substantially improve computational performance within both formulation families, increasing the number of instances solved to proven optimality and reducing the optimality gaps on unsolved instances.
+Comparing the two formulations, the item weight distribution emerges as the dominant factor: the natural formulation is generally more effective on instances with small or medium item weights, while the arc-flow formulation dominates on instances with large item weights and on the real-world testbed, where it solves all instances to optimality and consistently yields tighter LP relaxations.
+This complementary behavior indicates that neither formulation is consistently superior, and that the instance structure should guide the choice between them.